dotgb/Airbnb_Project/README.md

 ## Files
 AirBnB_Project.ipynb - This notebook file contains the code(with appropriate comments) used for the analysis of the data to achieve the aim of the project

+Note: Dataset  was too large to include in the repo but can be found at this link https://insideairbnb.com/get-the-data/